An Overview on PSARA License Renewa...

 PSARA stands for Private Security Agencies Regulation Act, 2005.
 This Act came into force on 14th March 2006.
 It is enacted to regulate the private security agencies and the matters concerned with it.
 In this article, we shall discuss about eligibility criteria and required documents for PSARA License in detail.

 With the increase in the number of offices, the demand for security guards has increased tremendously.
 More private security agencies are coming up and thus regulating and monitoring these agencies.
 Private security administrations interest has expanded consistently among the general population to protect against the diverse sorts of wrongdoing.
-Legislature has provided the development and activity of those offices through a demonstration called the Private Security Agencies Regulation Act (PSARA), 2005, as it involves national security.
+The legislature has provided the development and activity of those offices through a demonstration called the Private Security Agencies Regulation Act (PSARA), 2005, as it involves national security.

 Section 4 of the PSARA Act, 2005, no agency can engage itself in the business of a private security agency unless it holds the license under the Act.